emkalkan42/New_42Examguide/README.md

 1️⃣ Level 1

-Permentations(abc-> bac -> bca ...)
+1. Permutations (abc-> bac -> bca ...)
-Queens (puting queens on the board with out puting them on a line) Salesman (getting the shortest way between points)
+2. TCP (traveling salesman problem)
-RIP (Generate all balanced versions of a parentheses string by removing some parentheses.)
+3. RIP (Generate all balanced versions of a parentheses string by removing some parentheses.)
+4. NQueens (puting queens on the board with out puting them on a line)

 2️⃣ Level 2
 There is currently no information about this rank.